NathStevo97/certifications-notes/hashicorp/terraform/01_Deploying-Infrastructure/07_Terraform-Provider-Versioning.md

 | >=a.b,<=c.d      | Any version between a.b and c.d                                |

 - **Note:** Certain provider plugins aren't compatible with particular versions of Terraform - it will specify and suggest alternate versions if this occurs.
+- If wanting to make an upgrade / change: `terraform init -upgrade`